 Suddenly, I remembered about the on-screen keyboard feature in Windows systems.
 It’s an inbuilt feature of Windows OS which you can enable from the settings.

 In this very short guide, I will tell you how to quickly turn on the on-screen keyboard in your PC.

 1. Click the gear icon on your Start menu to open settings.

-2. Choose ‘Ease of Access’ menu to get relevant options where you can manage keyboard, narrator, magnifier, closed captions and mouse settings.
+2. Choose the ‘Ease of Access’ menu to get relevant options where you can manage keyboard, narrator, magnifier, closed captions, and mouse settings.

 3. Choose Keyboard from the left pane.

-Drag the toggle button to the right side to enable on-screen keyboard.
+Drag the toggle button to the right side to enable the on-screen keyboard.
 A keyboard will appear which you can drag and place anywhere on the screen.
-Minimise it when you are not using.
+Minimize it when you are not using it.
 You can use the on-screen keyboard to type in Windows programs, browser windows, and other applications.

 The on-screen keyboard contains all keys of your physical keyboard except function keys.
 Just click the close button that appears on its top right corner to disable the feature or hide the on-screen keyboard.